Last updated on .

 St. Stephen’s Church

-The first attraction we walked past was St. Stephen’s Church on Rosslyn Hill.
+Once in the heart of Hampstead, the first attraction we walked past was St. Stephen’s Church on Rosslyn Hill.
 This deconsecrated church once held up to 1,200 worshippers.
 It was built between 1869 and 1870 by architect Samuel Sanders Teulon.
 In the 1960s, there were concerns about its structural integrity.
 As maintenance costs rose and attendance declined, it closed to worship I’m 1977.
 The St. Stephen’s Trust restored it between 2002 and 2009, and it’s now available for hire for private events.
 It’s open to the public on certain days.

 St. Stephen's Church